Steven Spielberg makes Ready Player One test the limits of nostalgia culture and provide a good time for everyone.

 Like most of the world he inhabits, orphan Wade Watts (Tye Sheridan) immerses himself into The Oasis.
 Recently, the founder of The Oasis passed away and left behind golden keys hidden in riddles and competition.
 Regularly, members of The Oasis compete in a race to try and win the first golden key.
 Eventually, Watts and his crew of friends figure out the secret to the race and actually collects the first key.
 From there begins a crazy journey into the history of James Halliday, beloved creator of The Oasis and his relationship with the company that runs it, Gregarius Games.
 The journey eventually crosses paths with Nolan Serrento (Ben Mendelsohn), head of Innovative Online Industries who is hellbent on getting the three keys himself.
 Control of The Oasis over to whoever can solve all the riddles and puzzles and secure all three keys.
 In the end, Watts comes through and wins all three keys but learns the lessons the Creator James Halliday (Mark Rylance) was trying to impart.

-It’s Easter Egg: The Movie
+Ready Player One is Easter Egg: The Movie

 He wasn’t even able to get the rights to one of his own films, Close Encounters of the Third Kind from Columbia Pictures.
 There are tons of great references that are relevant to the film including the T-Rex from Jurassic Park, The Iron Giant and the Mobile Suit Gundam.
 There were also tons of visual blink-and-you-miss-it cameos from Deadpool, Harley Quinn and characters from the online multiplayer game Overwatch.
 There were so many little nods and winks that every scene seems littered with characters from every 80’s and 90’s babies pop culture lives.
 Seeing these characters interacting and in the background enhanced the experience of the movie and just made it feel more like how something like The Oasis would actually look.
 It was visually amazing.